 - Ensure employees provide customers with regulated-poured or measured alcoholic drinks.
-This will prevent serving too much alcohol to customers.
+As well as this will prevent serving too much alcohol to customers.

 - Encourage serving of food, light, or nonalcoholic beverages.

-- Have a guideline limit of the number and types of alcoholic beverage can be served per customer.
+- Have a guideline limit on the number and types of alcoholic beverages served per customer.

 - Follow an effective system to keep track of the number of served alcohols to each customer.